MicrosoftDocs/SupportArticles-docs/support/windows-client/shell-experience/troubleshoot-apps-start-failure-use-windows-package-manager.md

 ---
 # Troubleshoot Apps failing to start using Windows Package Manager

-This article describes how to install Windows Package Manager to troubleshoot the issue in which Modern, Inbox and Microsoft Store Apps fail to start.
+This article describes how to install Windows Package Manager to troubleshoot the issue in which Modern, Inbox, and Microsoft Store Apps fail to start.

 ## Prerequisites